 - You'll have to work closely with the court system, the foster parent system and the biological parent or guardian of the children.

 - Having a child move in or out of your home may disrupt or change your established home life.
 You may also have your private information made available in some cases, because court records can become public [source: MFCAA].

 When you've decided to make a true commitment to becoming a foster parent, you can take the next steps toward receiving your foster care license.
 When a new child is placed in your home, you may experience an adjustment period.
 It's important to remember that the child has just lost his or her original family, so there may be an initial rough period.
 You will also need to have a close working relationship with any caseworkers, legal representatives or parents who are involved [source: NYSOCFS].

 Foster parenting is a big step, so it helps to know others who are going through the same process.
 Look for foster parenting local or online support groups to make new friends, get advice and have support during any difficult times.
-To learn more, visit the links on the next page.
+To learn more, visit the links below.